microsoft/BladeMonRT/README.md

 * The end-to-end test runs BRT until a keyboard interrupt.
 * You will have to manually raise ETW events in a separate terminal.

-1. To create a mock use:
+To create a mock of a GO interface
-the mockgen command described here https://github.com/golang/mock
+1.Use the mockgen command described here https://github.com/golang/mock
     Example:
     cd BladeMonRT
     mockgen -source="./nodes/node.go" -destination="./nodes/mock_node.go" -package="nodes"

-2. Then in the file that contains the interface mocked, add a comment following this template after the imports:
+2. Then in the GO file that contains the interface mocked, add a comment following this template after the imports:

 // [MockedInterface] mock generation.